What are the FHA loan down payment requirements?

 •6-minute read

-If you’re planning to use FHA gift funds for your down payment, you’ll need to understand how the rules work.
-The FHA allows you to use gift money to cover your down payment and closing costs, provided it comes from approved sources.
-This includes:
+If you’re planning to use FHA gift funds for your down payment, you’ll need to know the rules.
+The FHA allows you to use gift money to cover your down payment and closing costs, provided it comes from approved sources, which include:

-- A close friend with a clearly defined interest in the borrower
+- Your close friend with a clearly defined and documented interest

 - A charitable organization